For Series A B2B SaaS · Allston Labs

 What we do for Series A B2B SaaS.

-Lists, sequencing, deliverability, reply routing, reporting — run end-to-end by an engineer in your Slack.
+Lists, sequencing, deliverability, reply routing, reporting — operated end-to-end by an engineer in your Slack.
 Your AEs spend their day on discovery, multi-thread, and close.
 They never touch a domain, an inbox, a list build, or a deliverability incident.

-An audit before an engagement, every time.
+An audit before an engagement.
+Every time.

 Case in production.